estevaojneto/estevaojneto/README.md

-# Hello! 👋

-Welcome to my Github profile!
-I hope you will find the projects I am working on interesting, whether you are a recruiter, a friend or just curious.
+Welcome to my GitHub profile.
+I invite you to explore the projects I’ve been working on.
+Whether you're a recruiter, a friend, or simply someone with an interest in technology, I hope you find these projects engaging and informative.

-As a programmer I would describe myself as a full-stack (backend-leaning) Web Developer with a strong background in WordPress, and with aspirations in other areas of tech - game development in particular.
+I am a full-stack web developer with a strong foundation in WordPress and a growing interest in other tech fields, including game development.

-For my half-personal-half-professional blog, you can check it here:  [0395.ch](https://0395.ch)

-My LinkedIn is available [here](https://www.linkedin.com/in/estevaojneto/).
+For insights into my professional journey as well as personal reflections, please visit my blog at [0395.ch](0395.ch).

+You can also connect with me [on LinkedIn here](linkedin.com/in/estevaojneto).

-I'm always open to freelance or contractor opportunities so by all means reach me out if you need something done fast & right!
+If you're seeking someone who delivers quality work efficiently, I am open to freelance or contract opportunities.
+Feel free to reach out to me if you have projects or challenges where you need expert assistance.

 ## Personal Projects